Back to Podcast Guides

 Listen to the episode

-The practical answer from Jonny Miller’s conversation with Matt Maruca is this: your nervous system does better when the body receives clear signals about what time it is — outdoor light early, enough daylight during the day, lower light at night, and a rhythm that helps sleep arrive without a fight.1
+Your nervous system does better when the body receives clear signals about what time it is.
+Outdoor light early, enough daylight during the day, lower light at night, and a rhythm that helps sleep arrive without a fight.
+That is the practical core of Jonny's conversation with Matt Maruca, and it is simpler than most light-optimization advice makes it sound.

-Matt’s own path began with health experiments, mitochondria, light, and circadian rhythm, then eventually turned inward when he realized that optimized biology did not automatically create joy, ease, or wholeness.2 That is the useful NSM frame: light hygiene is not a magic cure, a moral purity test, or a replacement for emotional work.
-It is one of the environmental levers that can make regulation easier.
+Matt's path started with health experiments, mitochondria, light science, and circadian rhythm, then turned inward when he realized that optimized biology did not automatically create joy, ease, or wholeness.
+That arc matters here.
+Light hygiene is one environmental lever that can make regulation easier.
+It is also, for a certain kind of person, a seductive way to avoid the messier work underneath.

 Use this guide when you are: